skoruba/IdentityServer4.Admin/README.md

 ## Running via Docker

-- It is possible to run Admin UI through docker:
+- It is possible to run Admin UI through the docker.

-- With following commands:
+- Project contain the `docker-compose.vs.debug.yml` and `docker-compose.override.yml` to enable debugging with a seeded environment.
+- The following possibility to get a running seeded and debug-able (in VS) environment:

 ```
 docker-compose build
-docker-compose up
+docker-compose up -d
 ```
 Or
-- Directly in Visual Studio with project called `docker-compose` as well, which contains support for debugging.
+- Set as StartUp project the project called `docker-compose` in Visual Studio.

 - Docker images with the Admin UI will be available also in docker hub: https://hub.docker.com/u/skoruba